isw-kudos/huddo-docs/docs/ccm-migrator/usage.md

 **Important: Migrations performed before this functionality was added to CCM Migrator (on 11 Feb 2019) will not be detected, due to the reliance on a new style of system logging.**

 The application's user-interface provides options to change the above behaviour, and those options are listed earlier in this document.

+## Roll-back

+As of 5 April 2022, CCM Migrator has the ability to roll back migrated communities.

+Perform a roll-back by selecting desired communities and clicking the "Roll-back Communities" button.
+This will only work for communities which were previously migrated.

+If Test Mode is enabled, nothing will be rolled back, and the Status Log will just report the number of files and folders which can be rolled back.

+Roll-back also only works for communities which were migrated after the roll-back functionality was implemented, because it depends on additional data stored in the migration logs on the server.
+If necessary to roll back an older migration then, as long as the migrated files and folders weren't deleted or moved, simply repeat the migration.
+This will create a new migration log which contains the required additional data and allows roll-back.